joelwk/content-unaware-segmentation/pipeline/README.md

 keyframe_audio_clip_output: temp directory before copying to ./completed
 video_wds_output: where the wds will be saved
 external_parquet: location of external parquet file with list of video directories or youtube links
+frame_workers: int: number of Processes to distribute video reading to
+take_every_nth: int: only take every nth frame

+[config_params]
+mode: str: used for evaluation, if wds, then the a WebDataset will be used to evaluate videos, if directory, then the completedatasets directory(./completedatasets) will be used
+full_whisper_audio: bool: if True, then the full audio will be transcribed, if False, then only the audio segmennts will be transcribed
+transcript_mode: str: if all, both whisper transcripts and youtube subtitles are created, if whisper, then only whisper transcripts are created, if yt, then only youtube subtitles are created
+segment_video: bool: if True, then the video will be segmented, if False, then the video will not be segmented
+segment_audio: bool: if True, then the audio will be segmented, if False, then the audio will not be segmented
+compute_embeddings: bool: if True, then the average embedding value of each segment will be computed, if False, then the average embedding value of each segment will not be computed
+specific_videos: None or list of int in order of videos in parquet: if None, then all videos in the dataset will be processed, if list, then only the videos in the list will be processed
+plot_grid: bool: if True, then a grid of the keyframes will be plotted and saved, if False, then a grid of the keyframes will not be plotted and saved

 [thresholds]
 max_duration: int: max duration in seconds that each segment can be